SanketBhandure9/dev-tinder/homework.md

 38. Create a userSchema and UserModel
 39. Create POST /signup api and add data to database
 40. Push some documents usins API calls from postman
+41. Error handling using try, catch

+42. Javascript object vs JSON
+43. Add express json middleware to your app
+44. Make your signup api dynamic from postman or client